SaM-92/DataInsightChatbot/README.md

 Contributions are welcome!
 Please ensure your pull requests are well-documented and tested.
 Adherence to coding standards, including the use of docstrings and comments, is encouraged.

+## License

+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](licence) file for details.

 ## Contact

 Created by Saeed Misaghian